matheusfrancisco/resume-cv/README.md

 **Computer engineer at UFSC** - Agosto 2014 - Agosto 2019

 ## Extras

 * [Arara Makerspace](http://araramaker.ufsc.br/)

->  am one of the founding members of the macrame makerspace, in which it aims to be a laboratory for the community of araranguá.
+>  I 'am one of the founding members of the macrame makerspace, in which it aims to be a laboratory for the community of araranguá.
 [Facebook](facebook.com/araramaker)

+## Hobbies